 Billions of location points, accelerometer, gyroscope and other sensor data flow from mobile devices of people all over the world to Sentiance’s platform on a daily basis.
 These demand real-time analysis and responses, so as to allow us to observe and predict users’ behaviors, and to coach and retain them accordingly.
-But all the awesome machine learning and data science applications our team has put together – and continues to assemble- wouldn’t be able to run if not supported by reliable and auto-scaling infrastructure.
-Therefore, in this post we will cover some of the tools and automations we use to manage the Sentiance Platform.
+But all the awesome machine learning and data science applications our team has put together – and continues to assemble- wouldn’t be able to run if not supported by reliable and auto-scaling infrastructure management.
+Therefore, in this post, we will cover some of the tools and automation we use to manage the Sentiance Platform.

 As an exercise, let’s assume a Data Engineer is working on a new service and needs a place to deploy it.
 Below are the five steps of an infrastructure deployment at Sentiance along with the tools and technologies involved in each step.